 Aligning Your Career with Your Core Purpose

-- Seek out projects that let you take the lead.
+- Seek projects that let you lead.

-Finding Meaningful Work in a Modern World
+Finding Meaningful Work in a Modern Market

 Building a Flexible Skill Portfolio